- be_ixf; php_sdk; php_sdk_1.4.18

 - Keep an eye out for Real Food events throughout the school year

 - Consider purchasing produce from the Farm; all their food is sustainably produced by members of the campus community.
 More information here: https://farm.sou.edu/produce-from-the-farm/

 - Choose Real Food whenever you can!
 Staff from the Sustainability Team and SOU Dining are working to label and advertise foods in dining locations that qualify as Real.

-Listed below are a few items available primarily in The Landing but also at Elmos and the Human Bean.
+Listed below are a few items available primarily in The Landing but also at Elmos and Southern Grounds: